Usarneme/art_explorer/README.md

 ### Project Description

 This project is a web application that allows the visitor to check out art from different parts of the world.
-For the MVP we are focusing on four regions: Malian, East Asian, Latin American, and European art.
+For the MVP we are focusing on four regions: African, East Asian, Latin American, and European art.

 ---
 ### Tech Stack